-If you're 18-35 years old you could volunteer overseas for 10-12 weeks with International Citizen Service (ICS)
+If you're 18-35 years old you could volunteer in one of seven countries in Africa and Asia for 10-12 weeks with International Citizen Service (ICS)

 Challenge yourself to change your world

 International Citizen Service (ICS) is a UK Government funded programme providing volunteer placements to 18-25 year olds and Team Leader placements to 23-35 year olds.

 - All travel, vaccinations, expenses, insurance and accommodation are organised and paid for

 - You'll live and work in local communities as part of a team made up of British and local volunteers

 - You'll receive comprehensive training before you go and full in-country support from local staff

 The ICS programme launched in 2011 and since then nearly 40,000 young people have volunteered across the world.

 92% of partners involved in ICS have said that their organisation is better able to bring positive change.